Lucid: Big-Picture Thinking about Threats to Democracy around the World

 Your contributions are an investment in a kind of community that is difficult to build on social media, where algorithms, rather than your own interests, increasingly determine what is presented for you to read.
 Thank you for your support of Lucid.

 I bring this expertise and vision to Lucid.
-I look forward to thinking together about the most pressing issues of our time.
 You can read more about me and access my writing and interviews here.
 Follow me on Twitter here.